maneike/maneike/README.md

 👈 That's me.
 My name is **Martin Chełminiak**.
 I go by `maneike` in most online places.

 ## I'm a Junior React and React Native developer.
-I'm a second-year computer science student.
-I'm learning UI/UX Design, but hoping to learn machine learning and artificial intelligence in the future.
-Currently I'm creating my portfolio website and web apps that would go with it.
+I'm a third-year computer science student.
+I'm currently learning but I hope to become a software architect in the future.
+Currently I'm working in a software house called Expansio.

 ## Featured projects:
  - [Guillotine Cutter](https://github.com/maneike/guillotine-cutter) React web application that automatically fits rectangles into one fixed size sheet.